Keeping of animals

 The Department of Agriculture and Fisheries has defined codes of practice to give members of the public additional standards that are required for the keeping of stock.

-If you own or keep 100 or more designated birds you must comply with the requirements of the Biosecurity Act 2014 including identification and movement records.
+If you own or keep 100 or more poultry (including caged birds) you must be registered with Biosecurity Queensland.

 Before moving designated birds within Queensland you must become a registered biosecurity entity (RBE) to be allocated a property identification code (PIC).